Model Music Curriculum Planning

 Meeting the requirements of the Model Music Curriculum

 In March 2021, the DfE released a Model Music Curriculum (MMC).
 This non-statutory document represents one approach toward delivering the national curriculum for Music from key stage 1 to key stage 3.
-Although schools are not required to implement the MMC, and Ofsted have already stated that they do not necessarily expect to see it used in schools, we know there will be schools out there who want to follow the model.
-In this blog, we talk you through the process of creating a curriculum that satisfies the requirements of the MMC, using our experience of creating our new key stage 2 instrumental scheme.
+Although schools are not required to implement the MMC, and Ofsted have already stated that they do not necessarily expect to see it used in schools, we know there will be schools out there that want to follow the model.
+In this blog, we talk you through the process of creating a primary Music curriculum that satisfies the requirements of the MMC, using our experience of creating the key stage 2 instrumental scheme.

 Creating a holistic music curriculum